History of Art

 Across the whole University, there are typically around 25 History of Art students per year.

-In supervisions, you train visual analysis and discuss your essays and the readings.
-Often supervisions are used to go deeper, and in more detail, into the artworks discussed in the lectures, and they are the place where students can raise questions and interests they want to develop.
+In supervisions, you practise your visual analysis skills and discuss your essays and associated readings.
+Often, supervisions are used to go deeper, and in more detail, into the artworks and concepts discussed in the lectures.
+They are the ideal place for students to raise questions and interests they want to develop.

 Careers and graduate opportunities